BillJr99/Ursinus-CS173/_pages/Activities/activity-strings.md

         - You can compare two strings using <code>str1.equals(str2)</code>.
 Why do you think <code>str1 == str2</code> won't work?
         - "Java includes a <code>equalsIgnoreCase</code> function.
 How do you think this works, using other functions that the <code>String</code> class provides?"
         - "Write a function that accepts two <code>String</code> parameters and returns true if the third character of each <code>String</code> is the same.
 Be careful to check the length of each <code>String</code> first!"
+        - "Using <code>String</code> methods, create a variable containing the word &quot;Book&quot; and the word &quot;keeper&quot;, and create the word &quot;Bookkeeper&quot; and &quot;Beekeeper&quot;.
+There are multiple ways to do this!"

   additional_reading:
     - link: https://runestone.academy/runestone/books/published/csawesome/Unit2-Using-Objects/topic-2-6-strings.htm